Frequently Asked Questions

 If a manufacturer does use one or more manufacturer-specific commands, they must provide a full description of the command, including transaction type and data formats, in their product literature.

-How can a system master determine the capabilities and supported PMBus commands for a slave device?
+How can a system controller determine the capabilities and supported PMBus commands for a target device?

-Two commands are provided that allow a master or system host to determine the capabilities of PMBus devices on the bus: CAPABILITY and QUERY.
+Two commands are provided that allow a controller or system host to determine the capabilities of PMBus devices on the bus: CAPABILITY and QUERY.